Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Related Work

 \subsection{Animation for Learners}

-Research evaluating the effect animation has on learning has gone through two eras of consideration.
-In the first era (1990's), scientists tried to ascertain the effectiveness animation has on learning by evaluating it next to static graphics \cite{tversky2002animation, hegarty2003roles,moreno2007interactive}.
-These studies report inconsistent or inconclusive findings on the effect of animation on learning.
-In particular, although Schnotz and Grzondziel \cite{schnotz1999individual} found animation performed better, it had an interactive component \cite{ferguson1995learning} confounding the benefits of animation.
-Tversky and Morrison.~\cite{tversky2002animation} were highly skeptical animation could be effective for conveying complex systems.
-They suggest two principles to note that provide conditions for an animation to be effective, Apprehension and Congruence.
-The \textit{Apprehension} principle states "the structure and content of the external representation should be readily and accurately perceived."
-A drawback of animation is the perceptual and cognitive limitation of processing a changing visualization, e.g. complex interactions may occur too quick to be understood.
-The \textit{Congruence} principle states "the structure and content of the external representation should correspond to the desired structure and content of the internal representation."
+Research on how animation affects learning has gone through two eras of consideration.
+In the first era (1990's), researchers studied the impact animation has on learning by evaluating it next to static graphics \cite{tversky2002animation, hegarty2003roles,moreno2007interactive}.
+These studies report inconsistent or inconclusive findings on the effects of animation on learning.
+In particular, although Schnotz and Grzondziel~\cite{schnotz1999individual} found animation performed better, it had an interactive component~\cite{ferguson1995learning} confounding the results.
+Tversky and Morrison~\cite{tversky2002animation} were highly skeptical animations could be effective for conveying complex systems.
+They suggest two principles to note as conditions for an animation to be effective: Apprehension and Congruence.
+The \textit{Apprehension} principle states ``the structure and content of the external representation should be readily and accurately perceived.''
+A drawback of animation is the perceptual and cognitive limitation of processing a changing visualization, e.g. complex interactions may occur too quickly to be understood.
+The \textit{Congruence} principle states ``the structure and content of the external representation should correspond to the desired structure and content of the internal representation.''
 In principle, animation should be effective for expressing changes.
 Most animations violate these principles.
-They can have too many moving parts making it difficult for a viewer to know what to observe.
 People conceive a dynamic process as a sequence of steps, thus violating the Congruence principle.
-In order for an animation to be effective Tversky~\cite{ tversky2004} believes that animations must explain rather than simply show.
+In order for an animation to be effective Tversky~\cite{tversky2002animation} believes animations must explain rather than simply show.